How to Maintain Your Reverse Osmosis System

 • RO Membrane: Typically replace every two to five years, but this can vary based on water quality and usage.

-• GAC Polishing Filter: In systems with a final polishing stage, replace the GAC filter at least every12 months to ensure the removal of any residual taste and odor coming from the pressure tank.
+• GAC Polishing Filter: In systems with a final polishing stage, replace the GAC filter at least every 12 months to ensure the removal of any residual taste and odor coming from the pressure tank.

 Selecting Filters for Your RO System

 Not sure which filters you need?
+We make this easy!
+Click here for our filter matrix.

 Search for your system's brand and model to find the recommended filter kit.
 Regular replacement is essential to prevent system damage and maintain water quality.